 Below are common ways parties mentioned above violate auto insurance law under PC 549:

-- Also, when an auto repair shop gives commission, fee, or any other type of compensation to an insurance broker, adjuster, or agent to refer various policyholders to their business for maintenance and repairs that have auto insurance coverage.
+- When an auto repair shop gives commission, fee, or any other type of compensation to an insurance broker, adjuster, or agent to refer various policyholders to their business for maintenance and repairs that have auto insurance coverage.

-Since this form of auto insurance fraud is chargeable as a wobbler offense, the prosecutor can choose to file your specific case as a felony or a misdemeanor, depending on your case facts.
+Since this form of auto insurance fraud is chargeable as a wobbler offense, the prosecutor can choose to file your specific case as a felony or a misdemeanor, depending on the facts of your case.
 A conviction of this offense as a felony will most likely lead to the following consequences: